darkone23/whitakers-words/README.md

 It was originally cleaned up by Martin Keegan ([github](https://github.com/mk270/whitakers-words)) and was available as a Debian package, but as time went on it started failing to compile on modern versions of GNAT, Keegan didn't respond to a pull request to fix the problem, and the package was dropped from Debian.
-This fork is meant to provide a version that will compile again and that can be installed on Linux.
+This 2024 fork is meant to provide a version that will compile again and that can be installed on Linux.

+Licensing information is in the file LICENSE.txt.
+[After some discussion](https://github.com/mk270/whitakers-words/issues/118), this license was found to be compliant with Debian's guidelines.

 Compiling and use on Debian-based systems
 =====